1932: 9 February: Gerhard Richter is born in Dresden to Hildegard Richter, a bookseller, and Horst Richter, a school teacher.

-June: Marries Marianne 'Ema' Eufinger in West Germany.
+June: Richter marries Marianne 'Ema' Eufinger in West Germany.

-1959: Completes a mural for the headquarters of the Socialist Unity Party in Dresden, Workers Uprising.
+1959: he completes a mural for the headquarters of the Socialist Unity Party in Dresden, Workers Uprising.

-Summer: Visits documenta II in Kassel, where he is impressed by the work of painters Jackson Pollock and Lucio Fontana.
-Takes a number of photographs of the exhibits, which he shares with his artist friends back in Dresden.
+Summer: he visits the documenta II in Kassel, where he is impressed by the work of painters Jackson Pollock and Lucio Fontana and takes a number of photographs of the exhibits which he shares with his artist friends back in Dresden.

 The sheer brazenness of it!
 That really fascinated me and impressed me.
 I might almost say that those paintings were the real reason why I left the GDR.
 I realized that there was something wrong with my whole way of thinking.

 [Interview with Benjamin H.D.
 Buchloh (1986), in Richter 2009, p.163]